Where

 from puppy's first shot

-ziploc bag of dry puppy chow (enough to last
+ziploc bag of dry Purina puppy chow (enough to last

 a couple days)